sean9999/GoFunctional/README.md

 # Go Functional

-Go Functional provides a Go package called `functional`, which contains sub-packages, which offer Functional Programming capabilities to some of Go's data types, such as slice and maps.
+Go Functional provides a Go package called `functional`, which contains sub-packages, which offer Functional Programming capabilities to some of Go's data types.
+Currently Fslice (functional slice) is implemented.
+Fmap is on the roadmap.
+FStruct is being studied for suitability.

 ![Go Functional](chariot.jpg)